Food and drink

 We loved dogs, but regrettably they are not allowed in the museum.
 We offer the option of borrowing an outdoor dog crate (Size XL).
 It is the dog-owner’s own responsibility to ensure that the dog is comfortable during its time in the crate.

 Free parking.
 80 parking spaces, incl. handicap parking, at Tane Hedevej in front of the museum (P1).
-During the summer and holidays, this parking space is reserved for the disabled and people with walking difficulties.

 There is a coach car park west of P1.
 This is only for coaches.
 Please also note that stopping and parking are prohibited along Tane Hedevej.